Sourdough Bread Troubleshooting Guide and FAQ

 Q: I don’t own a baking scale.
 Can you provide volume measurements for your recipe?

-Unfortunately, no. Volume measurements are wildly inaccurate in general, but especially problematic for sourdough bread baking.
+Unfortunately, no. Volume measurements are wildly inaccurate in general, but especially problematic for sourdough bread or sourdough pizza baking.
 There is no way to accurately measure sourdough starter using cups.

 Metric weights are standard in bread baking and will yield the best and most consistent results.
 They also allow you to easily scale up or scale down any recipe (or adjust baker’s percentages).
 Basic kitchen scales cost less than $10 and are a must-have tool!